Templeton Hospital: Experiences of residents

 A 2004 documentary film, called Out of Sight, Out of Mind and made by Christchurch film-maker Gerald Smyth told the story of Norman Madden who was sent to Templeton Hospital in 1940, aged six, 'for the 'crime' of being naughty and illiterate'.
 His admission papers were signed by Dr. Theodore Gray in 1934.
 At Templeton, Madden suffered physical and sexual abuse, was forced into work and denied his promised education.
 Smyth also followed Madden's campaign to receive a Government apology 'for the inhumane treatment he endured through his youth'.
-Smyth also interviewed several other former Templeton residents, after the home closed in 1996, some of whom had lived there for decades and had been sent there for equally spurious reasons, such as George Smith (1926-2003) who was admitted for stealing two pies in from a Riverton shop.
+Smyth also interviewed several other former Templeton residents, after the home closed in 1996, some of whom had lived there for decades and had been sent there for equally spurious reasons, such as George Smith (1926–2003) who was admitted for stealing two pies from a Riverton shop.
 George lived at Templeton Hospital for 60 years.
 Other Templeton survivors interviewed in the film who describe their inhumane treatment there include Maria Stewart, Rex Loveridge, Lilian Loveridge, Stella Dockery and Graham Cuszack.

 A Templeton Hospital resident, Jabert, lived there for most of his life, and described it in the publication 'Tell Me About You: A life story approach to understanding disabled people's experiences in care (1950 - 1999)'.
 Here David P. also told his story about life at Templeton Hospital, where he had his 21st.
 He called it 'The Dump' and was once put in a laundry bag by a staff member.
 Also in this publication is the account of 'Sarah', who had two brothers in state care, 'Paul' (placed in Templeton) and 'Ricky' (placed in the Nelson institution, Braemar).
 She tells her story of reconnecting with them and understanding their care through their records.

-Timaru-born Tony Ryder was a resident of Templeton Hospital from the age of 15 to 30 (1978-1993).
+Timaru-born Tony Ryder was a resident of Templeton Hospital from the age of 15 to 30 (1978–1993).
 He provided evidence of physical and sexual abuse at the Royal Commission of Inquiry into Abuse in Care in 2022.
 At Templeton Hospital villas Rowan and Rimu he suffered physical, sexual, and medical abuse as well as seclusion and neglect.
 He was molested by staff member John van der Pol at the Training Centre and at van der Pol's home.
-He reported that there were was staff violence against the residents in Pine, Rata, Rowan, and Rimu villas.
+He reported that there was staff violence against the residents in Pine, Rata, Rowan, and Rimu villas.
 Tony spoke about how much his life improved when he was able to leave Templeton Hospital.